kubeflow/website/content/en/docs/ibm/install-kubeflow.md

       ```
       tar -xvf kfctl_{{% kf-latest-version %}}_<platform>.tar.gz
       ```
-1. (Optional) make kfctl binary easier to use.
+1. Make kfctl binary easier to use (optional).
 If you don’t add the binary to your path, you must use the full path to the kfctl binary each time you run it.
       ```
       export PATH=$PATH:<path to where kfctl was unpacked>
       ```